keathley/distsys_training/map_reduce/README.md

 ## Additional exercises

 If you get through these exercises then here are some ideas for further improvements:

+* Currently our system can only run 1 job at a time.
+How could we extend this system to support multiple concurrent jobs?
+* Our manager is currently a single point of failure.
+If the manager dies our workers will be orphaned.
+How can we provide more faul-tolerance here?
+What would happen if we separated the work of managing workers from managing the jobs themselves.

 * Convert our simple processes to OTP compliant processes
 * Intelligently re-distribute work across the cluster.
 Is there a more "fair"